c-bebop/testmanual/gui.rst

 do so as well.
 Note that in this case “straight in front” means :math:`\alpha = 90^\circ` and NOT :math:`\alpha=0^\circ`\ .

-In Fig. [fig:screenshot] you see a number of sound sources with their individual audio level meters (combined with their individual volume sliders) underneath.
+In Fig. :ref:`4<screenshot>` you see a number of sound sources with their individual audio level meters (combined with their individual volume sliders) underneath.
 The left hand boundary of the level meter is at -50 dB; the right hand boundary is at 0 dB.
 Spherical sources don’t have